 Photo caption: example image of contractors building out a supportive housing unit.

-Sacred Cradle House will provide safe, secure housing with supports for Indigenous women and gender diverse people who are pregnant or have recently given birth, and who are at risk of homelessness or leaving violence.
+Sacred Cradle House will provide safe, secure housing with supports for First Nations, Inuit and Métis people who are pregnant or have recently given birth, and who are at risk of homelessness or leaving violence.

 Homelessness during pregnancy is associated with challenges like early delivery and low birth weight, among others.
 This is why it is so important that people who are pregnant have access to safe, secure and stable housing, with connections to medical care and other services.